Mao Wenlong: Execution

+Aftermath

+The Later Jin celebrated the news of Mao's death, with "drinking parties" being reportedly organized.
+Hong Taiji immediately organized a raid through the Yan Mountains later that year, completely circumventing Yuan's heavily invested Shanhai Pass-Ningyuan-Jinzhou defensive line.
+This attack, known as the Jisi Incident, was the first time the Later Jin forces successfully invaded the North China Plain, with the Jurchens ransacking and looting virtually unchallenged to the outskirts of Beijing.
+Following that, the Jurchens no longer had any concerns committing to invading westwards, and also successfully invaded the Korean peninsula in 1636.

+In his report to the Emperor, Yuan justified his decision to execute Mao with the accusations of latter refusing to accept supervisors, overbudgeting, misreporting of manpower, and killing civilians as falsified enemy kills.
+Chongzhen Emperor grew suspicious over Yuan's claims, but accepted the situation and did not enquire any further.
+The matter of the Mao Wenlong affair was however brought up again months later after the humiliating Jisi Incident, and became a major factor for Yuan's own impeachment, prosecution and execution by a thousand cuts the following year.

+Mao's old subordinates, whose loyalty to the Ming dynasty largely relied on their personal affiliation to Mao, were disheartened and lost faith in the cause against the Jurchens.
+Many of them mutinied and defected within just a few years, among them Kong Youde, Geng Jingzhong and Shang Kexi, who were instrumental in the Qing conquest of China two decades later.

+Political criticisms

 Mao is sometimes blamed for the Later Jin invasion of Joseon.
 He was known for operating against the Later Jin dynasty from bases within the Joseon dynasty, a Ming ally at that time.
 When the Later Jin forces mounted a punitive expedition into Joseon, Mao ordered a general retreat of all Ming forces.
 This angered many Beijing merchants who had previously traded with the Korean peninsula.

 Mao never dared to drag major Later Jin cities into war even when there was a strategic advantage in doing so.
 In this way Mao was able to bring to bear the influence of many powerful Ming officials against Yuan Chonghuan (1584–1630), a fellow Ming military commander.

 Mao engaged in widespread smuggling using the Ming marine corps, contributing heavily to the booming economy of northern China.
 He was eventually caught for smuggling and executed by Yuan Chonghuan, a fellow military commander who had been conferred the imperial sword of absolute authority by the last Ming emperor.
 It is believed that Mao's death led in part to an economic downturn in the Ming dynasty.